Nets run away from Hornets in second half

 Taurean Prince tacked on 16 points, while centers Deandre Jordan and Jarrett Allen posted 16 and 14 points, respectively, for the Nets.
 David Nwaba and Spencer Dinwiddie provided 13 points apiece for Brooklyn, which has won five of its past six road games.
 Jordan grabbed 13 rebounds and Allen pulled in 10 boards as Brooklyn held a 49-34 rebounding edge.
 Dinwiddie contributed a game-high 12 assists.

 Hornets guard Devonte' Graham scored 29 points, hitting six 3-pointers one game after he tied a franchise record with 10 treys.
-Terry Rozier's 21 points, Cody Zeller's 17 points and P.J.
+Terry Rozier's 24 points, Cody Zeller's 17 points, and P.J.
 Washington's 14 points helped the Hornets stay within striking distance.

 Charlotte has lost twice in the first three games of a five-game homestand.
 Prince's 3-pointer capped a 10-0 run as the Nets built a 72-64 lead midway through the third quarter, and the lead soon grew to nine points.